City · Iceland · Europe

 Practical Tips

-In Reykjavik, the Icelandic króna (ISK) is the currency.
-Credit cards are widely accepted, but it's useful to have some cash on hand for smaller establishments.
-ATMs are available throughout the city.
-SIM cards can be purchased at the airport or various retail stores, with options from Síminn, Nova, or Vodafone.
-Tipping is not customary in Iceland, as service charges are often included in the bill.
-However, rounding up or leaving small change is appreciated.
-Local etiquette includes greeting people with a friendly 'Hello' and using first names.
-When visiting churches or other religious sites, dress modestly and respect the local customs.
+Iceland uses the Icelandic króna (ISK).
+Credit cards are widely accepted, but it's useful to have some cash on hand for smaller purchases.
+SIM cards are available at Keflavik International Airport and various stores in Reykjavik.
+Look for providers like Síminn or Nova.
+Tipping is not customary in Iceland, but rounding up or leaving small change is appreciated.
+Icelandic culture values politeness and directness.
+When visiting churches or other sacred sites, dress modestly and respect local customs.
+Always check for any travel advisories or health requirements before your trip.

 Cultural Notes